etheleon/etheleon.github.io/_posts/articles/2018-12-16-tidying-up-pandas.md

 ##   Sepal.Width       0      150 150 3.06 0.44 2   2.8 3    3.3  4.4 ▁▂▅▇▃▂▁▁
 ```

-Google’s Facets behaves somewhat like this as well (see image below)
+In fact, Google’s Facets behaves somewhat like this as well (see image below).

 ![Facets](https://i.imgur.com/F7yQLnz.png)